hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

     python wordcount.py books/abyss.txt abyss.dat
     test_file_exists abyss.dat

-Use shell functions as these commands will be called more than once.
-Think ahead.
-Plan for reuse.
+Use shell functions as these commands will be called more than once - anticipate reuse.

 Run: